timsutton/speedwagon/README.md

 **Note:** This is a scratch-my-own-itch usecase I picked as a first project to write something in Golang.
 I can only assume the Go code and structure is not idiomatic, and so I don't recommend looking at any of it.

+## Installation

+Download the [latest pre-built release](https://github.com/timsutton/speedwagon/releases/latest), or compile it using `go build`.

 ## Usage

 List available runtimes: